ketsp8ce/linux-virtualization-walkthrough/README.md

 ## 🌀 Arch Linux via Torrent

 - [Arch Linux Download Page](https://archlinux.org/download/)
-- Download the **torrent file** — it helps seed the file, which is a nice thing to do for the community.
-(Yes, Linux users can be pretentious, but you wouldn’t be here if you didn’t want to be one of us 😎)
+- Download the **torrent file**.
+This helps seed the file and is a nice thing to do for the community (I know Linux users are pretentious, but you would not be here if you did not want to be one of us.)

 ![Arch Torrent Screenshot](images/prereqs/arch_torrent.png)

 If you don’t already have a torrent client, I recommend **qBittorrent**, a free and open-source torrent agent.

 - [Download qBittorrent](https://www.qbittorrent.org/download)
-> ⚠️ **Tip:** Don’t confuse this with the original BitTorrent client — they are different!
+> ⚠️ **Tip:** Don’t confuse this with the original BitTorrent client.

 ---